Santiag0SR/web_project_4/README.md

 We were introduce to JavasScript and also used CSS and HTML language to create the webpage.

 We also organize the code so it is BEM compliant.
+We used the concepts of classes, polymorphism and inheritance to improve our JavaScript.